England midfielder Foden renews with Manchester City to 2027 - NewsBreak

 Roma wins at Sampdoria where ex-club president escorted out

-MILAN (AP) — Roma moved up to fourth place in Serie A on Monday after grinding out a 1-0 win at bottom club Sampdoria, where former president Massimo Ferrero was escorted out of the stadium by security.
-An early Lorenzo Pellegrini penalty was enough to see Roma leapfrog Udinese...
+MILAN (AP) — Roma has moved up to fourth place in Serie A after grinding out a 1-0 win at bottom club Sampdoria.
+An early Lorenzo Pellegrini penalty was enough to see Roma leapfrog Udinese and city rival Lazio and move to within four points of Serie A leader Napoli.
+José Mourinho’s side hosts Napoli next weekend.
+Sampdoria was four points below safety after collecting just three points from 10 matches.
+Former Samp president Massimo Ferrero had to be escorted out of the stadium by security after insults from fans.
+Fiorentina drew at fellow struggler Lecce 1-1.

-Norwich 0-1 Luton: Dean Smith's side's dismal form continues as ten-man Canaries lose third game on the trot in Championship clash

-Norwich crashed to a third straight defeat as their former player Carlton Morris scored the winner for improving Luton, heaping the pressure on Canaries manager Dean Smith.
-The Norwich fans turned on him and his players, although referee Oliver Langford was the home crowd’s main villain for harshly sending off Kenny McLean shortly after the Luton goal.

 Neymar testifies in fraud trial over Barcelona transfer

-BARCELONA, Spain (AP) — Neymar said in court on Tuesday in a fraud and corruption trial over his transfer from Brazilian club Santos to Barcelona in 2013 that he knew little about the negotiations and his father was always in charge of his contracts.
-Neymar and his father, who...
+BARCELONA, Spain (AP) — Neymar says in court in a fraud and corruption trial over his transfer from Brazilian club Santos to Barcelona in 2013 that he knew little about the negotiations and his father was always in charge of his contracts.
+Neymar and his father were among those accused of concealing the real amount of the transfer from an investment group involved in the negotiations.
+Neymar’s mother, former Barcelona presidents Sandro Rosell and Josep Bartomeu, and representatives of both club also were set to be in court in the trial that began on Monday and is expected to last at least until next week.

 Comments / 0